hcarvalhoalves/python-package-template/README.md

 ## Development

 Create your virtualenv and simply `python setup.py develop` your package into it.
+That's all.

 ## Releasing